StudyingCode03/Forecasting-The-Weather/README.md

 # Weather-Predictive-Model
-A simple weather predictor using NAOO data.
+A simple weather predictor using data from NAOO.